jonrainier/DayZ-Private-Server/README.md

     ;If using Custom type, offset from UTC in hours (can be negative as well) ;Offset = 0
-    ;If using Static type (Hour value always the same on every server start), the value (0-24) to set the Hour to ;Hour = 8
+    ;If using Static type (Hour value always the same on every server start), the value (0-24) to set the Hour to Hour = 8

-Remember to read the comment lines for more information and help if needed.
+This will set the time of the server to 8AM Arma time.
+Remember to uncomment the hour line to set the specific time and read the comment lines for more information and help if needed.
-###Player Inventory Config
-You can change a players starting inventory by editing the .... which will allow you to enter the ID's of the items you would like to make a player start of with.
-For example:

 ##Community
 Join the community!
 Help make OpenDayZ better by visiting our website, convieniently located [here](http://opendayz.net) where you can suggest new ideas and help out other community members.